go-schwab/trader/README.md

 ## What is this?

-This project is WIP: The Market Data API is functional, and I am working on Accounts & Trading now.

-Go is much faster than Python, has a far more robust standard library, and is compiled.
-Therefore, it should be the standard for algorithmic trading; yet it is not.
 This project is my attempt to create a countweight to the primarily Python-based algotrading scene.
+This fairly simple implementation is by far the fastest available Schwab TraderAPI hook, and is also (in my opinion) easiest to use.
+Thus confirming my thesis that Go is indeed superior to Python; at least, for algotrading.

 Why should you use this library?

 1. It's fast.
 Really fast.
-Average request time is ~200ms, while the lighter requests average ~140ms.
-2. Super easy to setup.
-Plus, both the Bearer Token & Authentication Codes auto-refresh.
+2. It's really easy to setup.
+3. It's really simple to use.

 If you want to contribute - go for it!
 There is no contribution guide, just a simple golden rule: If it ain't broke, don't fix it.
 All contributions should be tested via `go test` before submission.